mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "He asked about me?"

-"Yea, you could say that.
+"You could say that.
 But we'll talk about that later.
 You were saying?"

 "Oh.
 Yes, I was helping him walk on account of his injured leg, and he was helping me get to the deliberation hall.
 He believed in the importance of the news too."